Ross Kagawa fills in vacant Kauaʻi County Council seat

 In a Wednesday interview, Kagawa said inflation, cost of living and opala are issues he'd like to tackle with the council.

 "We still have the landfill issues," Kagawa said.
 "Right now, as we speak, I think they're expanding Kekaha Landfill both vertically and horizontally.
-It's very concerning," he said.
+It's very concerning."